Giovanni delle Bande Nere: Mercenary

-Giovanni became a condottiero, or mercenary military captain, in the employ of Pope Leo X (Giovanni di Lorenzo de' Medici) and on March 5, 1516 led the war against Francesco Maria I della Rovere, Duke of Urbino.
+Giovanni became a condottiero, or mercenary military captain, in the employ of Pope Leo X (Giovanni di Lorenzo de' Medici) and on 5 March 1516 led the war against Francesco Maria I della Rovere, Duke of Urbino.
 He thenceforth formed a company of his own, mounted on light horses and specializing in fast but devastating skirmishing tactics and ambushes.
 In 1520 he defeated several rebel barons in the Marche.
-The following year Leo X allied with Emperor Charles V against King Francis I of France to regain Milan, Parma and Piacenza; Giovanni was called in under the command of Prospero Colonna, defeating the French at Vaprio d'Adda in November.

-As a symbol of mourning for the death of Pope Leo X (1 December 1521), Giovanni added black stripes to his insignia, whence comes his nickname, Giovanni delle Bande Nere (or Giovanni of the Black Bands).
+With the outbreak of the Italian War of 1521–1526, Leo X allied with Emperor Charles V against King Francis I of France to regain Milan, Parma and Piacenza, so Giovanni was called in under the command of Prospero Colonna.
+They defeated the French at Vaprio d'Adda in November.
+As a symbol of mourning for the death of Pope Leo X on 1 December 1521, Giovanni added black stripes to his insignia, whence comes his nickname, Giovanni delle Bande Nere (or Giovanni of the Black Bands).

+In 1522, he changed sides and joined the French, but was defeated by Colonna during the battle of Bicocca.
 In August 1523 he was hired by the Imperial army, and in January 1524 he defeated the French and the Swiss at Caprino Bergamasco.

-In the same year another Medici, Giulio di Giuliano, became Pope, and took the name of Clement VII.
+In the same year another Medici, Giulio di Giuliano, became Pope and took the name of Clement VII.
 The new Pope paid all of Giovanni's debt, but in exchange ordered him to switch to the French side of the ongoing conflict.
 He did not take part in the battle of Pavia, but was soon severely wounded in a skirmish and later had to move to Venice to recuperate from his wounds.

 In 1526, the War of the League of Cognac broke out.
 The League's captain general, Francesco Maria I della Rovere, abandoned Milan in the face of the overwhelming superiority of the Imperial army led by Georg von Frundsberg.
 Giovanni was able to defeat the Landsknechts rearguard, at the confluence of the Mincio with the Po River.